-PHOTOGRAPHY (PHO) 110 (3)

-INTRODUCTION TO PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)
+PHOTOGRAPHY (PHO) 110 INTRODUCTION TO PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)

-Photography and photo-jouranlism are introduced.
-Topics include the general mechanics of camera lenses and shutters and the general characteristics of photographic films, papers, and chemicals.
+Photography and photo-journalism are mechanics of camera lenses and shutters and the general characteristics of photographic films, papers, and chemicals.
 Darkroom procedures are presented, including enlarging, processing, contact printing, and exposing films and papers.
 Artificial lighting is studied.
 Laboratory fee.

-PHOTOGRAPHY (PHO) 111 (3) ADVANCED PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)
+PHOTOGRAPHY (PHO) 111 ADVANCED PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)